FluxFlu/bff/README.md

 ![Static Badge](https://img.shields.io/badge/License-GPL--3.0-blue)

 # CLI Installation
-Pre-built binaries for BCF can be downloaded at [the releases page](https://github.com/FluxFlu/bcf/releases/).
+Pre-built binaries for BFF can be downloaded at [the releases page](https://github.com/FluxFlu/bff/releases/).

 It can also be installed using the NPM as follows.